protocol

 or from a string containing a PDB entry.

-if model is specified, the specified PDB MODEL record will be read.
+If model is specified, the specified PDB MODEL record will be read.

-if erase is set to True, then atom positions in selection are cleared
+If erase is set to True, then atom positions in selection are cleared

 before reading the pdb record.